-After the unfortunate death of Tony the Limp for Yosht is blamed, the hero of this story has to run for his life because the Limp's widow, the formidable Irish Granny O'Malley seeks revenge and has sworn that she will find you and kill you.
+After the unfortunate death of Tony the Limp, the hero of this story has to run for his life because the Limp's widow, the formidable Irish Granny O'Malley, seeks revenge and has sworn that she "will find you and kill you".

 Achter mijn voordeur is het hartverscheurende verslag van huiselijk geweld dat Truusje van Zanten en haar kinderen moesten ondergaan.
 Het boek werd in november 2015 uitgegeven en buitengewoon goed ontvangen in kringen die met huiselijk geweld te maken hebben: de thuiszorg, politie, kinderbescherming, slachtoffers en hun familie en vrienden.
 Veel bibliotheken schaften het boek aan.